klferguson/DATA-74000/Syllabus.md

 * Eli Pariser, "Introduction," "4.
 The You Loop," and "7.
 What You Want, Whether You Want It or Not" from *The Filter Bubble*, Penguin, 2011.

 **October 16**
 * Cathy O'Neil, "Introduction," "7.
 Sweating Bullets," and "10.
-That Targeted Citizen" from *Weapons of Math Destruction*, Broadway Books, 2016
+The Targeted Citizen" from *Weapons of Math Destruction*, Broadway Books, 2016

 **October 23**
 * Nick Srnicek, "Platform Capitalism" from *Platform Capitalism*, Polity Press, 2017